rujiali/ealsticsearch-express/README.md

 | POST   | `\document\search\string` | Perform a search passing the query as a string| Passed |
 | POST   | `\documents\mapping`      | Perform a mapping call                        | Passed |

-# Coming task
+# Coming tasks

-1. Generate API doc using swagger
+1. Generate API doc
 2. Create endpoints for more Elasticsearch queries
 3. Add tests for new endpoints
 4. Create AngularJS frontend as an example